-The following strategies will help you do your best work when completing the performance tasks.
+The following strategies will help you do your best work when completing the Create performance task.

 Read all task directions and guidelines

 The AP Computer Science Principles Student Handouts (.pdf/1 MB) includes tips to read before completing the performance task, such as reviewing student samples and the scoring guidelines, the performance task directions, and the guidelines you must adhere to while completing the Create performance task.
 Underline key points as you read.

 Review scoring guidelines and samples

 You’ll find the scoring guidelines for the Create performance task on the About the Exam page.
 Spend time familiarizing yourself with the scoring guidelines.
 The student samples allow you to see high-performing student responses and student responses with room for improvement.
 Use the student samples to practice applying the scoring guidelines so you can better apply the rubric to your own written response.

 Your teacher will give you at least 12 hours of in-class time to complete the Create performance task.
 We recommend taking time to map out your approach and what you plan to accomplish each day.
 This will help you stay on track and meet your goal of completing on time with a quality submission.
 At the end of each class, write down in a journal what you accomplished and what you plan to accomplish next.
 These notes can be very helpful when you have to complete your written response and describe your development process.
 If the amount of class time provided is insufficient, you may work on your performance task outside of class.

 Complete all components and answer the written response